a person using a calculator and a pen and following Consumer Credit Counseling advice

 First Goal: Get a clear picture of the debtor’s financial situation

-A major benefit to consumer counseling is that it helps the debtor clarify the nature and extent of their debts and the financial options available to them.
+A major benefit to consumer counseling is that it helps the debtor clarify the type and extent of their debts and the financial options available to them.

-The first step is creating a written document that lists all the debts and creditors and payment history and determines if they are secured or unsecured.
+The first step is to create a written document that lists all the debts and creditors and their payment history and determines if they are secured or unsecured.

 Second Goal: Organize and draft a debt management plan